jzumsteg/zumstegs-blog/pages/etiquette.md

 Get the drift here?
 Bonjour, all the time.

 <h2>“Bonsoir”</h2>
 In the evening, substitute *“Bonsoir”* (bunswar) for *Bonjour*.
 If you forget and say *Bonjour*, no one is going to care or comment, but you might as well do it right.
 When do you stop saying *Bonjour* and start saying *Bonsoir*?
 I asked a few French friends and got a few answers: Five o’clock; six o’clock; after dark, etc. My advice and practice is: about six p.m or when the sun is setting and it’s starting to get dark.
 Honestly, no one is going to say a word or think badly of you if you start using *Bonsoir* at a different time than they do.
-Unless you use it at 1 in the afternoon, as I did once.
+Unless you use it at one in the afternoon, as I did once.
 Once.
-I got a polite lecture from the server about that!
+I got a semi-polite lecture from the server about that!

 To make it all a little more interesting, when you leave a place during the day – that is, during the *bonjour* time - you say “*Au revoir*” (pronounced “ovwar” – all one word).
 At night, you can leave with a *“Bonsoir*,” as *“Bonsoir”* can mean “Good evening” at both arrival and departure.

 But you don’t use *“Bonjour”* as a parting statement during the day; it’s just not done.

 And, if it’s really late at night when you depart a place and you figure your host is going right to bed, you can say “*Bon nuit*” (bun noo-wee).
 But honestly, *“Bonsoir”* works just fine leaving a place in the evening.
+If you want to show yourself as a seasoned French traveler, after you've finished your dinner and stood up to gather jackets, purses, etc, and as you start for the door, say "*Bonsoir* "quietly - just loud enough for your table neigbors to hear.
+They will stop for an instanrt, say "*Bonsoir*" back to you and then immediately continue their conversation.
+Just a little bit of true France customs.
+Note, if you've got non-French folks around you, forget this - they won't respond.

 <h2>More Important Words and Phrases</h2>
 You don’t have to learn French to improve your time in Paris but learning just a few words will really help.
 Here are what I consider the essential: